ThomasPfuhl/gdm/README.md

 A recent version must be installed.
 Check with ``node -v``.
 Install the dependencies listed in ``package.json`` :

+    npm install
-    npm install --save-dev
+    #npm install --save-dev

 Retrieve the frontend dependencies with Bower, compile SASS, and move frontend files into place:
 This is an optional step, since the minimzed and compressed files are already provided.

     gulp --production

-If there are errors, run again `npm --install --save-dev; gulp --production` and it should work.
+If there are errors, run again `npm --install; gulp --production` and it should work.
 The minified scripts and stylesheets are already provided in the distribution, so you only need to run gulp for customizing.